Glossary of Terms and Definitions: Payroll, Insurance, HR and More

 An extra layer of liability protection that covers costs beyond the limits of your existing business liability policies.

-Related Article: What is Commercial Umbrella Insurance?
+Related Solution: What is Commercial Umbrella Insurance?

 V